Single photon zeptosecond interferometry: Results

 \section{Results}

-Through HHG, an attosecond pulse train in the XUV ranging from the 7th to the 23rd harmonic of the fundamental at 800~nm is generated.
+Through HHG, an attosecond pulse train in the XUV ranging from the 7th to the 23rd harmonic of 800~nm light is generated.
 This fundamental is imprinted with two intertwined phase masks that result in two foci after focusing optics \cite{tross_interferometer,Tross2017,harrison2022increased}.
-In this work we use both a lens and an axicon as the focusing elements and the studies made use of Gaussian, Bessel-Gaussian, and Laguerre modes.
-The non-local Bessel-like beams have the advantage of a vanishing far field which results in a pair of non-local HHG photons traveling though space with no other field present, making them ideally suited for field-free transient absorption spectroscopy or non-local photoelectron spectroscopy.
+In this work we examine three types of optical modes for attosecond interferometry; Gaussian, Bessel-Gaussian (BG) , and Laguerre-Gaussian (LG) modes.
+BG beams have the advantage of a vanishing far field which results in non-local HHG photons traveling through space with no other field present, making them ideally suited for field-free transient absorption spectroscopy or photoelectron spectroscopy.
 We call this approach interferometric transient absorption spectroscopy (ITAS).
-An experimental setup is shown in Fig. \ref{fig:setup_fig} (a) and thoroughly described in the methods as well as reference \cite{harrison2022increased}.
-Phase effects are measured by evaluating the motion of the spatial interference fringes for each harmonic (Fig. \ref{fig:setup_fig} (d)).
-This process is described in detail in the supplemental material section \ref{sect:phase_evaluation}.

-As an initial experiment the stability of the interferometer is thoroughly characterized.
-This series of experiments can be split into two measurable quantities: resolution as how precisely the phase delay can be controlled and precision as the resolving power in phase delay.
-The values used for comparison are the RMS deviation from a linear phase for the resolution and the standard error for the accuracy.
-To demonstrate control, one fundamental beam is delayed with respect to the other by using the SLM to add an optical phase \(\Delta \phi_{SLM}\), which can be tracked in the interference fringes for harmonic 2q+1, following \(\Delta \phi_{2q+1} = (2q+1) \times \Delta \phi_{SLM}\).
+A complete experimental setup is shown in the supplemental and is thoroughly described in the methods and reference \cite{harrison2022increased}, the latter also describing a method to increase the phase precision of a spatial light modulator (SLM) used in the experiments presented.
+Here in short: two attosecond pulse trains interfere while spectrally separated in the far field.
+In each harmonic phase differences between the wavefronts can be measured from movements of the interference fringes.
+Samples can be placed into the arms of the interferometer and have their dipole interaction with the XUV light measured.
+In this picture, each fringe can be interpreted as a separate detector, $D_n$, as in figure \ref{fig:HOM_fig}, and the phase measurement is made precise by taking information from all fringes together, as described in the supplementary section \ref{sect:phase_evaluation}